-IOSCO members also observed that the outcome and effectiveness of the use of these services increase as the type of counterparties and number of trades submitted into the risk reduction exercises increases.
+IOSCO members also observed that the effectiveness of these services increases correspondingly with the type of counterparties and number of trades submitted into the risk reduction exercises.

 2.5.
 Asset classes and the frequency of the runs

 For portfolio compression services, PTRRS providers highlighted that the main asset classes for which they offer this service are interest rates, FX, equities and cross currency.
 The frequency of the compression runs vary depending on the asset class and can range from one to two times a week to one to two times a month.